Articles in Featuring Felines are written by

 Spencer, Clay County, Iowa

-As many cat lovers will know, the story of Spencer's beloved library cat, Dewey Readmore Books, has 'gone global' since the publication of former library director Vicki Myron's book about him.
-But Dewey had a separate page all of his own here at Purr 'n' Fur prior to his death, as he had already achieved a certain fame during his lifetime and even then was the best-known of American library cats.
+As many cat lovers will know, the story of Spencer's beloved library cat, Dewey Readmore Books, 'went global' after the publication in 2008 of former library director Vicki Myron's book about him.
+But Dewey had a separate page all of his own here at Purr 'n' Fur prior to his death, as he'd already achieved a certain fame during his lifetime and even then was the best-known of American library cats.

 Library cat Spooky - Swansea Free Public Library, Swansea, Massachusetts

-Library cat Penny - Swansea Free Public Library, Swansea, MA
+Library cat Penny, late of Swansea Free Public Library, Swansea, MA

 SWANSEA FREE PUBLIC LIBRARY